René Descartes: On animals

+It is generally accepted that Descartes had denied that animals had reason or intelligence, as historians have generally reduced Descartes's interpretation of animals to a comparison to machines.
+At a deeper reading, however, questions surface and his interpretation appears more complex: he argued that animals did not lack sensations or perceptions, but these could be explained mechanistically, that is, without any appeals to souls.
+A more attentive investigation of Descartes's study of animals, and their variety, reveals his attention to animal behaviour, an unexpected outcome of his mechanical interpretation.
+Whereas humans had a soul, or mind, and were able to feel pain and anxiety, animals by virtue of not having a soul could not feel pain or anxiety.
+If animals showed signs of distress then this was to protect the body from damage, but the innate state needed for them to suffer was absent.
+Although Descartes's views were not universally accepted, they became prominent in Europe and North America, allowing humans to treat animals with impunity.
+The view that animals were quite separate from humanity and merely machines allowed for the maltreatment of animals, and was sanctioned in law and societal norms until the middle of the 19th century.
+The publications of Charles Darwin would eventually erode the Cartesian view of animals.
+Darwin argued that the continuity between humans and other species suggested the possibility of animal suffering.

 Moral philosophy

 For Descartes, ethics was a science, the highest and most perfect of them.
 Like the rest of the sciences, ethics had its roots in metaphysics.
 In this way, he argues for the existence of God, investigates the place of man in nature, formulates the theory of mind–body dualism, and defends free will.
-However, as he was a convinced rationalist, Descartes clearly states that reason is sufficient in the search for the goods that we should seek, and virtue consists in the correct reasoning that should guide our actions.
-Nevertheless, the quality of this reasoning depends on knowledge, because a well-informed mind will be more capable of making good choices, and it also depends on mental condition.
+However, as he was a convinced rationalist, Descartes clearly states that reason is sufficient in the search for the goods that individuals should seek, and virtue consists in the correct reasoning that should guide their actions.
+Nevertheless, the quality of this reasoning depends on knowledge and mental condition.
 For this reason, he said that a complete moral philosophy should include the study of the body.
 He discussed this subject in the correspondence with Princess Elisabeth of Bohemia, and as a result wrote his work The Passions of the Soul, that contains a study of the psychosomatic processes and reactions in man, with an emphasis on emotions or passions.
-His works about human passion and emotion would be the basis for the philosophy of his followers (see Cartesianism), and would have a lasting impact on ideas concerning what literature and art should be, specifically how it should invoke emotion.
+His works about human passion and emotion would be the basis for the philosophy of his followers, and would have a lasting impact on ideas concerning what literature and art should be, specifically how it should invoke emotion.

-Humans should seek the sovereign good that Descartes, following Zeno, identifies with virtue, as this produces blessedness.
-For Epicurus, the sovereign good was pleasure, and Descartes says that, in fact, this is not in contradiction with Zeno's teaching, because virtue produces a spiritual pleasure, that is better than bodily pleasure.
-Regarding Aristotle's opinion that happiness (eudaimonia) depends on both moral virtue and also on the goods of fortune such as a moderate degree of wealth, Descartes does not deny that fortunes contribute to happiness but remarks that they are in great proportion outside one's own control, whereas one's mind is under one's complete control.
 The moral writings of Descartes came at the last part of his life, but earlier, in his Discourse on the Method, he adopted three maxims to be able to act while he put all his ideas into doubt.
-This is known as his "Provisional Morals".
+Those maxims are known as his "Provisional Morals".

-Religion